Lance C. McCardle

 Lance practices in the areas of securities arbitration and litigation, environmental law, and general commercial litigation.
 Lance regularly represents investors (both individuals and institutions) in claims against their brokers, investment advisors, and/or investment banks in court or in arbitration proceedings administered by the Financial Industry Regulatory Authority (“FINRA”).
 Lance also represents several landowners in claims against oil and gas companies for damage and land loss caused by oil and gas operations.

-Lance is a member of the ABA Securities Law Committee and serves on the Securities Arbitration Subcommittee.
-Lance is a fellow of the Louisiana Bar Foundation and a member of the Louisiana State, Federal, American, and Public Investor Arbitration Bar Associations.
-He serves on the editorial board of the PIABA Bar Journal.
-He has taught litigation skills classes at Loyola University College of Law and Media Law at Tulane University.
-He has represented criminal defendants on a pro bono basis, is a member of the St. Thomas More Inn of Court, and is a former Director of the Younger Lawyers Division of the New Orleans Chapter of the Federal Bar Association.
+Lance is a fellow of the Louisiana Bar Foundation and a member of the Louisiana, Texas, Federal, American, and Public Investor Advocate Bar Associations.
+He serves on the editorial board of the PIABA Bar Journal and is a former Editor-in-Chief.
+Lance was recently appointed to the PIABA’s 2023 Board of Directors.
+He is also a Fellow of the Litigation Counsel of America, an invitation-only trial lawyer honorary society.
+Lance has taught litigation skills classes at Loyola University College of Law and Media Law at Tulane University.
+He has represented criminal defendants on a pro bono basis, is a member of the St. Thomas More Inn of Court, a former Director of the Younger Lawyers Division of the New Orleans Chapter of the Federal Bar Association, and former member of the ABA Securities Law Committee.

 J.D., magna cum laude, from Loyola University College of Law, 2005